Do you know the 5 standards you should demand if hospitalized with Parkinson's?

 There are disproportionate rates of preventable and unintended harm in the acute care hospital setting, regardless of the reason for admission.
 The adverse outcomes may include:

-• Higher mortality with a mortality ratio as high as 3.8 among Parkinson’s patients compared to controls
+Higher mortality (death) with a mortality ratio as high as 3.8 among Parkinson’s patients compared to controls

 A recent editorial in Parkinsonism and Related Disorders offered some useful tips for Parkinson’s hospitalization.